software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > Create a new package `fi.haagahelia.coolreads.controller` for the project's controller class tests.
 You can do this in Eclipse by right-clicking the `src/test/java` folder and choosing New > Package.
 Implement a `ReadingRecommendationRestControllerTest` test class within the package with the following test methods for the `/api/recommendations` REST API endpoint:
 >
-> - `getRecommendationsReturnsEmptyListWhenNoRecommendationsExist`: send a request to the `/api/recommendations` without saving a recommendation to the database and the response should have an empty list
+> - `getRecommendationsReturnsEmptyListWhenNoRecommendationsExist`: send a request to the `/api/recommendations` without saving a recommendation to the database.
+Then, the response should have an empty list
-> - `getRecommendationsReturnsListOfRecommendationsWhenRecommendationsExist`: save a few recommendations to the database and send a request to the `/api/recommendations` and the response should have a list of the saved recommendations
+> - `getRecommendationsReturnsListOfRecommendationsWhenRecommendationsExist`: save a few recommendations to the database and send a request to the `/api/recommendations`.
+Then, the response should have a list of the saved recommendations
 >
 > Create an issue for this task and add it to the Sprint 3 Backlog project.
 Add "test" and "task" labels for the issue.
 You don't need to add a user story label for the issue.